 Your LH surge is important because it initiates the beginning of ovulation and your fertile period.
-If you’re trying to get pregnant, this is the best time for you to begin having unprotected sex.
+If you’re trying to get pregnant, this is the best time for you to begin having sex without a condom.

-Once the egg is released, it is only viable for about 24 hours.
+Once the egg is released, it’s only viable for about 24 hours.
 After that, your fertile window is over.
 This makes it very important to be able to identify this best time to conceive.

 A positive result indicates the presence of a high amount of LH, or your LH surge.
 The amount of LH in your body will begin to decrease after ovulation, so you’ll only get a positive result during that crucial fertile period.

-It’s not necessary to test yourself every day (or multiple times a day) until you get the positive result.
-The tests can be pretty expensive to use that frequently.
+It’s not necessary to test yourself every day (or multiple times a day) until you get a positive result.
+The tests can be expensive to use that frequently.

 Ovulation usually occurs about 14 days before your period.
 Your LH surge occurs a day or two before that.
 So knowing how long your cycle is (from one period to the next) will help you figure out when to start testing.

 For example, let’s say your cycle is 32 days between periods.
+Day one of the cycle is the first day of your period.
 Ovulation most likely occurs around day 18.
 You should get a positive result on an OPK a day or two before that, on day 16 or 17.

-Once you get that positive result, it’s time to start trying!
+Once you get a positive result, it’s time to start trying.
 Most experts recommend having sex two to three times over the next 24 to 48 hours.